 Find out how all of the action unfolded courtesy of our minute-by-minute updates below.

-Kickoff is just five minutes away, so let's have a quick look at the team news before we get started...
+Kickoff is just moments away, so let's start with a look at the team news...

-Thank you very much for joining Sports Mole for today's Premier League clash as Manchester City return to the top of the Premier League table courtesy of a narrow victory over Bournemouth.
-I will leave you with our match report, and be sure to stick around for reaction too.
+Thank you very much for joining Sports Mole for tonight's La Liga showdown as Barcelona hit five past Valencia, with the help of their newest star Ansu Fati.
+I will leave you with our match report, and be sure to stick around for reaction too!

 From me, though, it is goodbye for now!